meysamhadeli/problem-details/README.md

  content-type: application/problem+json
  date: Thu,29 Sep 2022 14:07:23 GMT
 ```
-There are some samples for using this package [here](./sample/cmd/main.go).
+There are some samples for using this package on top of Echo [here](./sample/cmd/echo/main.go) and for Gin [here](./sample/cmd/gin/main.go).

 ## Installation